sebs-scholarship/jekyll-post-image-generator/README.md

 ## Getting Started

 ### Requirements
 In order to run this gem, you must have [ImageMagick](https://imagemagick.org/) installed.
-Please visit

-Additionally, make sure the default font, [Montserrat](https://fonts.google.com/specimen/Montserrat), is downloaded and installed, or configure the plugin with a different font.
+Additionally, make sure the default font, [Montserrat](https://fonts.google.com/specimen/Montserrat), is downloaded and installed, or configure the plugin with a different font (see below).

 ### Add to your Gemfile
 ```ruby